PGMs : Ignore Palladium, Buy Platinum In Q1 2017

 2016 was marked by a mixed price performance - in fact, platinum and palladium diverged significantly in their complex.
 Platinum, which edged up just 1.5%, was the weakest performer whereas palladium, which climbed 21%, was the star performer.
 This divergence was mainly the result of the extreme resilience of risk appetite in spite of heightened macro/political uncertainty.

 Since the start of 2017, the PGMs are in vogue along with other precious metals, with palladium continuing to outperformance its sister platinum.
-So far in 2016, platinum is up 7.3% in the year to date while palladium is up 10.3%.
+So far in 2017, platinum is up 7.3% while palladium is up 10.3%.

 Source : NetDania

 Indeed, I think that risk aversion should resume in the first quarter of 2017 after the financial markets became too complacent, judging by the extremely low level of volatility across risk asset classes according to historical norms.
-Investors seem to overlook the elevated risks at the macro and levels looming in 2017.
+Investors seem to overlook the elevated risks at the macro and political levels looming in 2017.
 Among them are a possible Chinese response to the protectionist Trump administration, the elections in Europe while populism has the wind in its sails, and some turbulence in EM countries as a result of intense capital outflows triggered by a firmer dollar.

 A resurgence of risk aversion would boost buying interest in favor of platinum at the expense of palladium, principally because platinum tends to be viewed as a more reliable safe-haven whereas palladium usually exhibits a stronger correlation with equities.

-My view is reinforced by the present divergence in speculative positioning, as can be seen below - while the net spec length in platinum appears overstretched on the short side, that in palladium looks elevated, which suggests that money managers are too bullish on palladium and too bearish on platinum.
+My view is reinforced by the present divergence in speculative positioning, as can be seen below - while the net spec length in platinum appears overstretched on the short side, that in palladium looks elevated on the long side, which suggests that money managers are too bullish on palladium and too bearish on platinum.
 As a consequence, I expect a reversion to the mean, which should translate into an outperformance of platinum relative to palladium.

 Although I have a somewhat constructive view on PGMs for the first quarter of the year, I recognize the presence of a number of key downside risks, which if materialize, could force me to change my view.